-Note 12: Events after the Reporting Period
+Note 11: Events after the Reporting Period

-The Annual Accounts were authorised for issue on 24 June 2021.
+The Annual Accounts were authorised for issue on 04 October 2022.
 Events taking place after this date are not reflected in the Financial Statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the Financial Statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events took place before this date, providing information about conditions existing at 31 March 2022, then the figures in the Financial Statements and notes have been adjusted in all material respects to reflect the impact of this information.
+There are no events after the reporting date to disclosed.

-Note 13: External Audit costs
+Note 12: External Audit costs

-2019/20 2020/21
+2020/21 2021/22

 £ £

-20,198 Fees payable with regard to external audit services carried out by the 8,603
+Fees payable with regard

+8 602 to external audit services carried out by the 20 504

+8,603 carried out by the 38,504

-20,198 appointed auditor 8 603
+appointed auditor

+8,603 Total 38,504